stevenygd/cvpr18-caption-eval-1/README.md

 </p>

-## Evaluate a Model
+## Evaluate One Submission

-To use our metric, first put the output captions of a model into following JSON format:
+This section contains instruction to use our metric to evaluate a single submission.
+First put the output captions of a model into following JSON format:

 ```json
 {